lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 To resolve the collisions, the exercise asks to implement a linked list for each bucket/entry in the hash table.

-For keys with same result from hash function, we always update the new comer as the head of the linked list.
+For keys with the same result from the hash function, we always update the newcomer as the head of the linked list.

 ## Concurrent operations

-To realise multithreading and ensure the thread safety, C++14 has started to offer `shared_mutex` to manage the shared memory by readers-writer lock : one or multiple threads could read the resources but only one thread is allowed to write/ modify the resource.
+To realize multithreading and ensure thread safety, C++14 has started to offer `shared_mutex` to manage the shared memory by a readers-writer lock: one or multiple threads could read the resources but only one thread is allowed to write/ modify the resource.

-The shared mutex is implemented as `std::shared_timed_mutex` from C++14, and for writing I use `std::unique_lock` from C++11 but for reading I use `std::shared_lock` from C++14.
-Thus, for writer operators, e.g. `insert`, `delete`, `clear`, unique lock is used; for reader operator `get`, shared lock is used.
+The shared mutex is implemented as `std::shared_timed_mutex` from C++14, and for writing I use `std::unique_lock` from C++11 but for reading, I use `std::shared_lock` from C++14.
+Thus, for writer operators, e.g. `insert`, `delete`, and `clear`, the unique lock is used; for reader operator `get`, a shared lock is used.

 ## POSIX shm

-POSIX shared memory buffer is the fastest approach of IPC communications.
+POSIX shared memory buffer is the fastest approach to IPC communications.

 ### Shared Memory